Terms and Conditions of Sale

 ARTICLE 9.
 PERSONAL DATA

-9.1 – Identity of the Data Controller
+9.1 – Identity of the person responsible

-The responsible party is the Publisher.
+The person responsible is the Publisher.

-9.2 – Data Protection Officer
+9.2 – Data protection contact point

 9.3.
 Data collected